roncham/mws-restaurant-reviews/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

-### MapBox api key needed

-The api key has been removed from the main.js and restaurant_info.js files for public viewing.